Skip to the main content

 • Input instructions and monitor the operation of computerized machines and equipment

-• Troubleshoot problems and make adjustments as required
+• Troubleshoot problems and make required adjustments

 • Perform routine maintenance